 The mySleepButton press kit can be downloaded here.

-- Global TV News BC for video recording of Luc Beaudoin for their 6 O’clock newscast: Linda Aylesworth interviewing cognitive scientist/inventor/co-founder, Dr. Beaudoin (May 9, 2014).
+- 2014-05-09 Global TV News BC video recording of Luc P. Beaudoin for their 6 O’clock newscast: Linda Aylesworth interviewing cognitive scientist, inventor and co-founder, Dr. Beaudoin.

 mySleepButton® and CogSci Apps Corp. co founder, Dr. Luc P. Beaudoin, have frequently featured in the media and news.

 - 2023-02-06. mySleepButton and the cognitive shuffle were recommended in a Well+Good article.

 - 2022-09-29.
 Luc P. Beaudoin was interviewed by Jason Osler for CBC Radio nationally syndicated content regarding psychological effects and possible uses of brown noise, in response to an article in The New York Times.
 This aired in Montreal Oct 1 and is expected to be aired in all provinces.

 - 2022-07-16. mySleepButton was listed amongst the top 5 Best Smartwatch Sleep Tracking Apps to Help You Get a Good Night’s Rest.